Today’s blogging challenge is to write an instructional post or a “How To” post.

 - When was the last time you didn’t have a mobile device on the side table next to you while watching TV?

 - When was the last time you looked at a full commercial without surfing the net?

-- If you want to learn what colors work best for small rooms where do you go to find the answer?
+- If you’re going to learn what colors work best for small rooms, where do you find the answer?

-With so many people going online, you have the opportunity to reach a larger audience than you could have ever imagined just by writing instructional or “How To” posts.
+With so many people searching for answers online, you can reach a larger audience than you could have ever imagined just by writing instructional or “How To” posts.

 Write An Instructional Post By Solving A Problem

 Before you can start to write an instructional post, you will want to decide what problems your target audience has and how you can help them.

 Every time you can solve a reader’s question, you will increase the chance of them remembering you and becoming a regular visitor to your site.